peterhinch/micropython-async/TUTORIAL.md

 ### 2.3.2 Running a callback function

-Callbacks should be designed to complete in a short period of time as coroutines will have no opportunity to run for the duration.
+Callbacks should be Python functions designed to complete in a short period of time as coroutines will have no opportunity to run for the duration.

 The following ``EventLoop`` methods schedule callbacks:

  1. ``call_soon`` Call as soon as possible.
-Args: ``callback`` the callback to run, ``*args`` any positional args.
+Args: ``callback`` the callback to run, ``*args`` any positional args may follow separated by commas.
  2. ``call_later`` Call after a delay in secs.
 Args: ``delay``, ``callback``, ``*args``
  3. ``call_later_ms_`` Call after a delay in ms. Args: ``delay``, ``callback``,